 This long-term skin condition is characterized by blackheads and red, tender bumps (lesions) on the skin.
 The bumps cause itching and burning sensations.
 They often grow bigger in size, eventually breaking open and draining pus.
 Recurrences often result in scarring.

 Unlike regular acne, HS develops in areas where skin touches skin, such as the underarms, groin, buttocks, upper thighs and breasts (underneath and sometimes on the breasts).

 The exact cause is not clear.
-Blocked skin pores and hair follicles is the major contributory factor.
+Blocked skin pores and hair follicles are the major contributory factor.
 An overactive immune system and hormonal changes in the body are other possible causes.

 Some risk factors that may increase your chances of developing HS are taking certain medicines, being overweight, having a family history of HS, being a smoker, having severe acne and suffering from health issues like arthritis, Crohn’s disease, inflammatory bowel disease, metabolic syndrome or diabetes.
 Also, women are more prone to it than men.

 Remember that this skin condition is not contagious, and it has nothing to do with poor hygiene.

 Here are the top 5 home remedies for hidradenitis suppurativa.

 Sweat and remnant water on the affected area can worsen this skin disease.
 So, take all possible steps to keep the area free of any moisture.

 At the same time, maintaining proper hygiene will help prevent flare-ups.